 Yes.
 Our gynaecologists and urogynaecologists will discuss the full range of treatments that are suitable for you.
 They will explain to you the advantages of each option (including the success rates, simplicity and speed of recovery), along with the associated disadvantages (including possible complications, side effects and complexity).

 Your ongoing care will be carried out in partnership between you and your consultant, following a treatment course that is most suitable for you.
 You do not need to make an immediate decision.
 At The London Women’s Centre we advise our patients to consider all the options after your appointment and further discussions can be had if needed.
 We will also supply you with additional information which you can take home with you, as well as resources downloadable for free from our website.

 If I find information about my situation on the internet or elsewhere, can I share it with my consultant?

-As you know, a lot of the information is available you find on the internet is either not helpful, out of date, it doesn’t quite relate to your individual.
+As you know, a lot of information people find on the internet is either not helpful, out of date, or doesn’t quite relate to your individual symptoms.
 Nevertheless, if you come across something which has caught your interest then our consultants will be more than happy to discuss the information with you.